Bonjour! I’m Diane de Vignemont, a freelance journalist based in Paris.

 I write about politics, history, and gender-based violence for various publications, both in English (New Lines Magazine, Prospect Magazine, Jacobin Magazine) and in French (Libération, L’Humanité Magazine, Arrêt sur images, Causette Magazine, Têtu· Magazine, Retronews, France-Amérique Magazine…)

-As a political and culture reporter, I am frequently interviewed by outlets like Democracy Now!, the BBC, the Canadian Broadcasting Corporation, Al Jazeera, etc.
+As a political and culture reporter, I am frequently interviewed by outlets like Democracy Now!, the BBC, the Canadian Broadcasting Corporation, etc.

-Lately, I’ve also been investigating the historical roots of obstetric and gynaecological violence, and two of my pieces on reproductive rights have been shortlisted for the 2025 FOLIO Eddie and Ozzie Awards.
+Lately, I’ve also been investigating the historical roots of obstetric and gynaecological violence, and two of my pieces on reproductive rights were shortlisted for the 2025 FOLIO Eddie and Ozzie Awards.

 I am a graduate of SciencesPo Paris, and hold a masters’ degree in contemporary history from the University of Oxford.